transientlunatic/asimov/README.md

 Asimov can provide both machine-readible and human-friendly reports of all jobs it is monitoring, while collating relevant log files and outputs.

+### Results management

+Your results are important, and Asimov provides special tools to help manage the outputs of analyses as well as ensuring their veracity.

 ## Do I need Asimov?

 Asimov makes setting-up and running parameter estimation jobs easier.